"Senshi" Multi Channel Version

 Senshi: Women's Day Premiere

 I decided to work during the women’s strike.
 I am not wearing red.
 I am resuming my week without interruption.
 I am working alongside other male professionals.
 I am sitting across from other women that cannot feasibly support taking a personal day.

 I started my career in photography when I left high school.
 Work was scarce, and I had to balance jobs unrelated to my profession to pay for tuition and rent.
-I worked for little to no pay, and was told that bartering over exposure and gaining experience was a common practice when building your portfolio.
+I worked for little to no pay, and was told that bartering over exposure and experience was a common practice when building your portfolio.
 To all of it, I said “Yes”.

 Saying “Yes” became a way of life, and it was exhausting.
 I became angry, jealous, and upset when I saw my male colleagues earn money (and at a greater sum that I would) as a photographer.
 I was forced to polish props, scan negatives, and work in the background of a photography studio with no room to step on set.
 I was denied access on set, and told that assisting was a safe bet at earning a living, and to not seek anything else beyond.

 Finally, one day I had enough.
 I said “No”, and things began to shift.

 I tell young women entering the workforce that "Yes", you are rich with talents.
 "Yes", you have a supportive community of women who have been in your place when they started.
 "Yes", you are expected to work hard.
 “Yes”, you can achieve your goals and have the life you desire.
 I also have to tell them, "Yes", you will be overlooked.
 "Yes", you will have to mind your manners in the beginning, and often in the presence of men who can't sit still to save their lives.
 "Yes", some people will only want you for your body.
 "Yes", they will try to push you out to make place for hiring someone less skilled and out of nepotism.